chuyizhang23/Comparative-law/Lecture 5.md

 When analyzing a case, legal scholars consider these five possibilities: obligation, recommendation, prohibition, not recommended, and tolerance.
 This comprehensive framework guides believers in understanding and applying Islamic law to different situations.

 ### Sunnah

+The Sunnah refers to the traditions and practices of early Muslim communities, primarily in Arabia.
+It encompasses the Hadith, which are interpretations and anecdotes about the Prophet Muhammad's actions and sayings.
+Essentially, the Sunnah serves as a living tradition of Islam's early legal schools.

+This tradition consists of prescriptions given by the Prophet or his successors concerning both religious and state matters.
+It's like a set of customs that guide behavior, derived from the Quran's principles applied in real-life situations by the Prophet and his family.

+In essence, the Quran provides theoretical principles, while the Sunnah offers practical applications to concrete scenarios.
+For example, while the Quran stipulates that Muslims must pray five times a day, the Sunnah provides guidance on how to reconcile this obligation with daily life circumstances.

+In non-Muslim countries or situations where immediate prayer isn't feasible, such as during surgery, the Sunnah offers interpretations and solutions.
+This could include praying before or after the scheduled time or engaging in personal communication with God instead of formal prayer.

+> In Islam, it is obligatory for Muslims to perform five daily prayers known as Salah or Salat.
+These prayers are performed at specific times throughout the day, starting before sunrise and continuing until late evening.
+The five daily prayers are Fajr (pre-dawn), Dhuhr (noon), Asr (afternoon), Maghrib (just after sunset), and Isha (night).
+These prayers are considered one of the Five Pillars of Islam and are a fundamental practice for Muslims to maintain a connection with Allah (God) and fulfill their religious duties.

+In legal terms, the Sunnah operates similarly to the rule of precedent in common law systems.
+When faced with a contemporary issue, scholars refer to previous cases and their solutions.
+They may either directly apply a similar solution or adapt it to fit the current circumstances through interpretation.
+This process ensures continuity and relevance in addressing new challenges within Islamic jurisprudence.

+### Ijma

+"Ijma" essentially means consensus.
+It refers to the unanimous agreement among scholars or interpreters on a particular rule or interpretation within Islamic jurisprudence.
+This unanimity gives Ijma significant weight, as it indicates a widely accepted understanding or ruling.

+It's important to note that Ijma deals with interpretations developed after the death of the Prophet Muhammad.
+While the Sunnah comprises the practices and teachings of the Prophet during his lifetime, Ijma involves interpretations made by his successors.
+This places it lower in the hierarchy of Islamic sources compared to the Quran and Sunnah.

+The Quran holds the highest authority as it is believed to be directly revealed by God.
+The Sunnah, which consists of the Prophet's interpretations and teachings, is also highly regarded because it stems from divine revelation.
+Ijma, while significant due to its consensus among scholars, is not considered on par with the Quran and Sunnah in terms of authority.

+In resolving legal or religious matters, scholars often refer to all three sources.
+However, in cases of contradiction between them, priority is given to the Quran and Sunnah over Ijma.
+This ensures adherence to the fundamental principles laid out in divine revelation while still acknowledging the importance of scholarly consensus.
+Thus, while Ijma is a valuable source of guidance, it must be scrutinized in light of the Quran and Sunnah to ensure its correctness.

+### Qiyas

+Qiyas, meaning analogy, is a method of analysis within Islamic law where comparisons are drawn between texts and interpretations to derive rulings.
+Let's illustrate this with an example: the question of whether Muslims can drink beer.

+First, we examine the text, which clearly prohibits the consumption of alcohol for Muslims.
+The rationale behind this prohibition is to prevent intoxication, as losing control goes against the principles of self-discipline and adherence to religious obligations.

+Now, let's apply Qiyas.
+Beer typically contains alcohol, so it falls under the general prohibition of alcoholic beverages.
+However, there are non-alcoholic beers available, often called Islamic beer.
+These beverages lack alcohol and are permissible for Muslims to drink.
+This analysis is based on the principle that what's prohibited is the consumption of alcohol, not beer itself.

+> "Islamic beer" is a term that doesn't have a specific meaning within Islamic law or culture.
+Generally, beer, which contains alcohol, is considered haram (forbidden) in Islam because the consumption of alcohol is prohibited according to Islamic teachings.
+However, some companies or individuals may use the term "Islamic beer" to refer to non-alcoholic or alcohol-free beer, which is made to resemble traditional beer but without the presence of alcohol.
+This type of beverage may be marketed towards Muslim consumers who wish to enjoy the taste of beer without violating Islamic dietary restrictions.
+Nonetheless, opinions on the permissibility of consuming non-alcoholic beer vary among Islamic scholars and communities.

+Qiyas involves reflecting on the purpose and context of the text to understand its underlying reasons.
+It's not just about blindly applying rules but understanding the principles behind them.

+This method isn't limited to dietary matters.
+It also applies to other aspects of Islamic law, like fasting during Ramadan.
+For instance, children below a certain age aren't required to fast, and exceptions are made for the sick or pregnant women.
+These exceptions are justified based on preserving health or protecting life.

+> In Islam, there are certain exemptions from fasting during Ramadan, which include:
+>
+> 1. Children who have not reached puberty are not obligated to fast.
+> 2. Those who are mentally ill or mentally incapacitated are exempt.
+> 3. People who are traveling long distances, especially if it would be excessively burdensome to fast while traveling.
+> 4. Pregnant or nursing women, if fasting would endanger their health or the health of their child.
+> 5. Women who are menstruating or experiencing postpartum bleeding are exempt from fasting until they are no longer in this state.
+> 6. Those who are elderly or chronically ill and for whom fasting would be excessively difficult or harmful.
+>
+> It's important to note that individuals who are exempt from fasting during Ramadan are often expected to make up for missed fasts at a later time or to provide compensation, such as feeding a needy person for each day missed.

+In essence, Qiyas allows for reasoned interpretations and exceptions, ensuring that Islamic law remains adaptable to various circumstances through analogy and thoughtful analysis.

+## Different branches of law